dalehenrich/gsApplicationTools/docs/gettingStarted.md

 Typically the `conflictBlock` is used to stash the [conflict dictionary](#transaction-conflict-dictionary) in the [object log](#object-log).

 #####doTransaction:
-If an error is the appropriate response to a [commit conflicts](#transaction-conflict), the the `doTransaction` method should be used:
+If an error is the appropriate response to a [commit conflict](#transaction-conflict), then the `doTransaction` method should be used:

 ```Smalltalk
 doTransaction: aBlock